OpenCDSS/cdss-app-tstool-training-user/training/01-intro-commands/01-tstool-intro-commands-video-script.md

 ## Command Files are Workflows to Support Decisions

+1. Command files are workflows to support decisions.
-1. A command workflow is saved as a text file with a list of commands.
+2. A command workflow is saved as a text file with a list of commands.
-2. These commands are read by TSTool and are run to process data.
+3. These commands are read by TSTool and are run to process data.
-3. The TSTool Command Processor maintains a list of time series, tables, datastores, and other data.
+4. The TSTool Command Processor maintains a list of time series, tables, datastores, and other data.
-4. The unique identifiers for these objects allow TSTool to retrieve data for commands and save results.
+5. The unique identifiers for these objects allow TSTool to retrieve data for commands and save results.
-5. The results are output as useful information products including files, visualizations, and databases.
+6. The results are output as useful information products including files, visualizations, and databases.

 ## Opening and Running an Existing Command File